MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

     :figwidth: 700px
     :target: ../_static/images/Eryone50.PNG

-For list of PLA temperatures please view sheet :download:`pdf <PLA Temp.pdf>`
+For list of common PLA temperatures please view sheet :download:`pdf <PLA Temp.pdf>`

 Nothing should ever be touched in the G-Code tab, but just to be sure, check these settings: